maliaga/maliaga/README.md

 # Mario Aliaga ~ @maliaga

-I'm passionate about technologies that can help people have a better time.
+:star_struck: I'm passionate about technologies that can help people have a better time.
-:smile: I’m a Backend developer with a bachelor’s degree in informatic engineering.
 :telescope: I’m currently working at Walmart Chile as a Golang Developer.
 :speech_balloon: Feel free to contact me. :mailbox: mario@aliaga.dev